ostigter/xantippe/trunk/README.txt

 Status
 ------

-The first stage of development is complete; all basic functionality has been implemented.
+The first stage of development is complete; all basic functionality (as embedded library) has been implemented.

 However, much more testing is required for Xantippe to be considered anywhere near complete, stable and reliable.
 Please use at your own risk!